-Parameter Description Ethernet A MAC address assigned to the interface.
+Parameter Description РТМ A MAC address assigned to the interface.
 This parameter is mandatory if your ISP uses MAC address binding.
 In the field, enter the MAC address registered by your ISP upon concluding the agreement.
 MAC address To set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface, move the Clone MAC address of your NIC switch to the right.
 When the switch is moved to the right, the field is unavailable for editing.
 To set the router's MAC address, click the RESTORE DEFAULT MAC ADDRESS button (the button is available when the switch is moved to the right).

-Figure 61.
+Figure 70.
 The page for creating a new PPPoE connection.
 The ATM section.

 Parameter Description АТМ VPI Virtual Path Identifier.
 The valid range is from 0 to 255.
 VCI Virtual Circuit Identifier.
 The valid range is from 32 to 65535.
-Encapsulation Mode Select LLC or VCMUX from the drop-down list.
-QoS A class of traffic for this connection.
-UBR (Unspecified Bit Rate): The UBR service is used for applications that allow various delays and losses of packets.
+Encapsulation Select LLC or VCMUX from the drop-down list.
+QoS class UBR (Unspecified Bit Rate): The UBR service is used for applications that allow various delays and losses of packets.
 It is appropriate to use the UBR service for text/data/image transfer applications, as well as messaging, distribution, retrieval, and remote terminal applications.
 UBR with PCR (Unspecified Bit Rate with Peak Cell Rate): The UBR service is used for applications that allow various delays and losses of packets.
 The Peak Cell Rate is a determining factor in how often cells are sent in an effort to minimize lag or jitter caused by traffic inconsistencies.
-When you select this value from the drop-down list, the Peak Cell Rate field is displayed.
+When you select this value from the drop-down list, the Peak cell rate field is displayed.
 Specify a required value (in cells per second).
-CBR (Constant Bit Rate): This service is used for applications that require a constant data rate.
-It is mostly used for transferring uncompressed audio and video, e.g. videoconferencing, interactive audio (telephony), audio/video distribution (television, distance

-Parameter Description education, e-shops), and retrieval (video-on demand, audio libraries).
-When you select this value from the drop-down list, the Peak Cell Rate field is displayed.
-Specify a required value (in cells per second).
-Non Realtime VBR (Non-Real-time Variable Bit Rate): This service can be used for transferring data that have critical response-time requirements, e.g. air ticket booking, bank transactions, and process monitoring.
-When you select this value from the drop-down list, the Peak Cell Rate , Sustainable Cell Rate , and Maximum Burst Size fields are displayed.
-Specify required values.
-Realtime VBR (Real-time Variable Bit Rate): This service is used for delay-sensitive applications such as real time video.
+Parameter Description • CBR (Constant Bit Rate): This service is used for applications that require a constant data rate.
+It is mostly used for transferring uncompressed audio and video, e.g. videoconferencing, interactive audio (telephony), audio/video distribution (television, distance education, eshops), and retrieval (video-on demand, audio libraries).
+When you select this value from the drop-down list, the Peak cell rate field is displayed.
+Specify a required value (in cells per second). • Non Realtime VBR (Non-Real-time Variable Bit Rate): This service can be used for transferring data that have critical response-time requirements, e.g. air ticket booking, bank transactions, and process monitoring.
+When you select this value from the drop-down list, the Peak cell rate, Sustainable cell rate, and Maximum burst size fields are displayed.
+Specify required values. • Realtime VBR (Real-time Variable Bit Rate): This service is used for delay-sensitive applications such as real time video.
 The Rt-VBR provides higher network flexibility than the CBR service.
-When you select this value from the drop-down list, the Peak Cell Rate , Sustainable Cell Rate , and Maximum Burst Size fields are displayed.
+When you select this value from the drop-down list, the Peak cell rate, Sustainable cell rate, and Maximum burst size fields are displayed.
 Specify required values.

-Figure 62.
+Figure 71.
 The page for creating a new PPPoE connection.
 The PPP section.

 Parameter Description PPP Without authorization Move the switch to the right if you don't need to enter a username and password to access the Internet.
 Username A username (login) to access the Internet.
 Password A password to access the Internet.
-Click the Show icon (3) to display the entered password.
-Service name For the PPPoE type only.
-The name of the PPPoE authentication server.
-MTU The maximum size of units transmitted by the interface.
+Click the Show icon (to display the entered password.
+Service name The name of the PPPoE authentication server. мти The maximum size of units transmitted by the interface.
 Authentication protocol Select a required authentication method from the drop-down list or leave the AUTO value.